About Fullerton Photography

 A little about me: I was born in Detroit, MI, December 21st, 1980 and moved to the Milford / Novi area at age 6.
 After enjoyably attending public schools and graduating Milford High School in 1999, I *knew* from a very young age that skyscrapers and architecture was my passion and promptly enrolled in the University of Detroit Mercy's School of Architecture program.
 Eventually transferring studies, I stepped out of college after an extensive time in both the SoA and Liberal Arts College of History and Philosophy.

-From 2006 onward I've started to manage an independent online business as well which is getting more and more successful every day.
+From 2006-2012 I had the pleasure to engage in being an independent business owner with the Amway Corporation.
+While that vehicle was not the right choice for me, I was able to learn a tremendous amount about running a business ethically, responsibly, and had my viewpoint expanded.
 Aside from that, I also do freelance graphic and web design work / web site construction where the photography helps out a great deal in terms of offering quality to my clients' presentations.
+Also from 2004 to Current I am involved with various anime and gaming conventions handling photographing of media and storage.

 In terms of awards, I have been published in Japan's Cosmode Magazine which focuses on costuming and animation (image viewable here).
 I have also received a finalist award for a business conference photo which was among ten winners out of a pool of more than 4,500 submitted photos (image viewable here).
 I have also been published in the October 2010 issue of Nintendo Power for two photos I shot in May 2010 at the Chicago Botanic Gardens (image viewable here).
 Hopefully this is but a starting point of great things to come!